notfoundry/dimeta/README.md

 ```

 Primitive gates are modeled through the `cell` type, which specifies a set of input wires, a output wire, the logic function used to compute the result of applying a set of inputs, and the delays for the gate operations.
 This last item raises an important point: delays for primitives must be given up-front.
 When cells are combined to form more complicated systems, the timing characteristics of those systems are derived from the delays of the primitive components.
-In the above example, A, B and O are all placeholders for a named `wire` type, which act as the fundamental units for connecting points in a system.
+In the above example, A, B and O are all placeholders for named `wire` types, which act as the fundamental units for connecting points in a system.
 A cell alone isn’t enough to construct a system, however.
 The context in which the cell exists (even if doesn’t contain anything else!) also needs to be described, as well as a set of concrete input and output paths for simulation to proceed.
 An example of both these things is as shown in the next example.

 ```C++